Climate Policy vs Economic Growth: Opinions, Models, and Novel Strategies

 Climate change has revived the debate on growth vs. environment, which may intensify in the coming years.
 This project studies to what extent concerns about economic growth, ranging from pro- to anti-growth, hamper social-political support for ambitious climate policy, and how this can be amended.

-Using surveys, experiments, and interviews, it assesses whether beliefs about growth vs. environment affect policy opinions of distinct stakeholders, including:
+Using surveys, experiments, and interviews, the project assesses whether beliefs about growth vs. environment affect policy opinions of distinct stakeholders, including:

-It also examines if this is moderated by preferences regarding instrument types, such as:
+It also examines if this is moderated by preferences regarding instrument types, such as standards, taxes, or subsidies.

 Role of Information